Yaswanth-C/RapidQ/README.md

 ```

 #### It has: <br>
-   - Only Redis as broker, with json and pickle serialization options.
+   - Only Redis as broker, with flexible serialization options.
+(You can use your own too.)
    - Process based workers, and is faster
    - No result backend
    - No retry behavior (of course it will be added)